Feel more like hibernating than going to a spinning class? These home workouts make it much easier to squeeze in the exercise.

 3. 4-minute HIIT home workouts

 What is it?
-Vitality’s own HIIT workout – led by trainer Hannah Davies.
+Vitality’s own HIIT workouts – led by trainer Hannah Davies from our partner, Virgin Active.
 They last just 4 minutes but you’ll feel it.

 Workout type: HIIT stands for High Intensity Interval Training and it combines short bursts of fast exercise with short bursts of recovery.

-How to get started: Check us out on youtube.
+How to get started: Check out our YouTube channel.

 What is it?
 An audio workout app – perfect if you hate trying to look at a screen while you work out.